Spencer Steer Preview, Player Props: Reds vs. Guardians

 Spencer Steer At The Plate

-- Among the qualified batters in MLB action, he ranks 48th in batting average, 29th in on-base percentage, and 59th in slugging.
+- Among the qualified hitters in MLB, he ranks 51st in batting average, 28th in on-base percentage, and 56th in slugging.

-- Steer has driven in a run in 59 games this season (38.8%), including 20 games with more than one RBI (13.2%).
-He has also driven in three or more of his team's runs in four contests.
+- Steer has had at least one RBI in 39.2% of his games this year (60 of 153), with more than one RBI 20 times (13.1%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.